feos-org/feos/README.md

 maturin build --profile="release-lto" --features "python ..."
 ```

-LTO increases compile times drastically but the resulting wheel is way more performant and has a smaller size.
+LTO increases compile times measurably but the resulting wheel is more performant and has a smaller size.
 For development however, we recommend using the `--release` flag.

 ## Documentation